List of heads of the executive by approval rating

 This is a list of current heads of the executive by domestic approval rating.

-The highest current total approval percentage is difficult to determine, because of the high falsification rate in countries where answering an approval question negatively could lead to government repression.
-For example, on the basis of a 2020 poll, General Secretary of the Chinese Communist Party Xi Jinping appeared to have had a 94% approval rate, but after controlling for answer falsification it was revealed to be only >73%.
+The highest current total approval percentage is difficult to determine because of the high falsification rate in countries where answering an approval question negatively could lead to government repression, or where polling agencies have become partisan.
+For example, on the basis of a 2020 poll, General Secretary of the Chinese Communist Party Xi Jinping appeared to have had a 94% approval rate; after controlling for answer falsification, it was revealed to be >73%.
+The rally 'round the flag effect comes into play during periods of war or international crisis.
 Genuine high approval ratings can be explained by a number of factors.
 James Stimson termed the higher ratings shortly after an election the "honeymoon effect".
-The rally 'round the flag effect comes into play during periods of war or international crisis.

-The lowest recent total approval percentages from reliable polls include the 2.8% of Ariel Henry after taking office following the assassination of Jovenel Moïse in 2021 and the 3% of Chan Santokhi, both taken by Vanderbilt University's AmericasBarometer project.
+Dina Boluarte of Peru, prior to her 2025 impeachment, was considered "perhaps the most unpopular president in the world", with 2% approval according to Ipsos.
+Other exceptionally low approval ratings from reliable polls include 2.8% for Haiti's Ariel Henry after taking office following the assassination of Jovenel Moïse in 2021 and 3% for Suriname's Chan Santokhi, both taken by Vanderbilt University's AmericasBarometer project.

-The light green background indicates that a given row represents a member of the African Union.

-The light pink background indicates that a given row represents a member of the Asia Cooperation Dialogue.

-The light brown background indicates that a given row represents a member of the Community of Latin American and Caribbean States.

-The light blue background indicates that a given row represents a member of the European Political Community, Council of Europe or the European Union as a whole.

-The steel blue background indicates that a given row represents a member of NATO or Five Eyes, not in the Council of Europe or European Union.